mtKeller/ActionStrategy/README.md

             );
 ```

-Then after creating a series of Strategic Actions to facilitate your verbose strategy for the problem you are solving.
-Create your *feature*.strategy.ts file.
+Then after creating a series of Strategic Actions to facilitate per step for the problem you are solving.
+Create your *feature*.strategies.ts file.
-Here we will create our individual action strategies, you may also declare these procedurally.
-Below is a very simple example of generating an ActionStrategy.
-Remember that ActionStrategy is a binary strategy object, meaning that you must write these in ascending order due to object needing to be declared for assignment.
+Here we will create our individual action strategy generators, you may also declare these *recursively.* Below is a very simple example of generating an ActionStrategy.
+Remember that ActionStrategy is a binary tree object, meaning that you must write each in ascending order due to objects declaration per assignment.

 ```javascript
 import { ActionNode, ActionStrategy, ActionStrategyParams} from 'ActionStrategy';